stho32/SQL-Optimization/README.md

 #### 9. Order of Joins

-- **Why They Are Slow:**
 - Inefficient join order can lead to sizeable intermediate result sets and excessive processing.

 - **Ideas to Improve Performance:**
   - Join tables with the most effective filtering conditions first to reduce the result row count early.